mstocco/mariostoc.co/content/traininglog/20210207-ironman2021-29weeksout.md

 I may have been making my way south through the countryside, but I was stuck in **heavy leg city** from start to finish today.
 Ironically, walking (to time the light the Royal Oak crosswalk) proved to be a sorer experience than just plodding at 6:10/km pace.
 <!---->
-If the name of the game is to learn how to run on tired legs, then the 10 miles today where money.
+If the name of the game is to learn how to run on tired legs, then the 10 miles of today's run was money.

 200 calories mixed in a 500ml bottle was finished in a litter over an hour.